 If you have experienced a miscarriage, then you know firsthand how painful, and seemingly unending, that kind of grief can be.
 Miscarriage can leave you feeling empty, lost, and alone – like you will never recover.
 But there are healing rituals that can help you move through your grief.
-One special and sacred way to deal with your pain is through miscarriage tattoos.
+One special and sacred way to deal with your pain is through the creation and ’embodiment’ of a miscarriage tattoo.
+And this collection of miscarriage tattoos was created to help you decide how you want to honor your loss.

 *Disclosure: This post contains affiliate links, including links to Amazon, and as an Amazon Associate, I earn from qualifying purchases.
 I only recommend resources, products, and services that I adore and find to be useful.
 If you happen to make a purchase using one of my affiliate links, I will earn a small commission, at no additional cost to you.
 Read more about our policies here.